Jazcash/Qubase/README.md

 ### Style guide - **WIP**

 The style guide is a more design-oriented document that describes and demonstrates the themes of the site, including things like colour, spacing, colours, fonts and effects like drop-shadows or gradients.
-Not to be confused with the [style guidelines](#styles), which detail the technical, coding considerations.

 The style guide is a manually crafted document, found in `app/views/style-guide.hbs`